iberatkaya/fractal-gen/LOG.md

 ## Below is a log of my experience with developing this project.

+### 28.10.2020:

+* Implemented Bresenham's circle drawing algorithm.
+* Drew a circle and periodic circles on a bmp image.

 ### 26.10.2020:

 * Fixed several bugs while creating a bmp image.